-Creativity: the Gift We So Often Neglect
+The Gift We So Often Neglect

 I’ve seen this happen so often, in many organizations, including churches.
 Creative people, who simply want to use their talents and gifts, have ideas that don’t fit in.
 So they wind up either getting into arguments with the leadership, wandering around the fringes, moving on, or just giving up.

 Madeline L’Engle, in her book, Walking on Water, says, “We are afraid of that which we cannot control; so we continue to draw in the boundaries around us, to limit ourselves to what we know and understand.
 Thus we lose our human calling because we do not dare to be creators, co-creators with God.”

-The Apostle Paul, in his letter to the Ephesians, tells us that the body of Christ will only become mature “as each part does its work” (Ephesians 4:16).
+The Apostle Paul, in his letter to the Ephesians, tells us that the body of Christ will only become mature “as each part does its work” (Ephesians 4:16, NIV).
 That “work” involves seeing every one of us functioning as God intended, making full use of our creativity and bringing life to the unique dreams God has placed in each of our hearts.

 My hope is that every person might be encouraged and empowered to use their gifts to the very best of their ability, and for the good of all, without fear or embarrassment.